Hi. I’m Rick.

 One common theme across all my experiences is my love of mentoring, instructing, and coaching.
 My parents are retired educators, and their influence drives me to help the people around me learn and grow – in the classroom, in the field, in executive offices, or on the flight deck of an aircraft.

-Of course, I’m also a mentee and a student, a follower as well as a leader.
+Of course, I’m also a student and follower as well as a leader.
 Nobody has all the answers.

 - Engineering – At Stevens Institute of Technology I learned how to combine my natural creativity with structured reasoning.